 In November, one party will win control of the executive branch.
 The other will lose.
 When the time comes, do not covet your neighbor’s political victory if your side loses.
 If your side wins, do not gloat.
-With God’s grace, we can all get along for the next few weeks regardless of who we wins on November 6, 2012.
+With God’s grace, we can all get along for the next few weeks regardless of who wins on November 6, 2012.

 NOTE: For the sake of simplicity and familiarity, I’ve used the Protestant version of the Ten Commandments from Adam Clarke’s commentary.
-However, there are other ways to splice and dice Exodus.
+However, there are other ways to slice and dice Exodus.
 Wikipedia has a simple chart to show other views.